klugjo/express-route-manager/README.md

 // No res or next here
 exports.returnJson = function (req) {

     // Or use any other promise framework var deferred = Q.defer();

     // Do anything async here
     setTimeout(function () {

         deferred.resolve({
             // The res will be generated based on the
             // name of the object returned.
             // Here JSON
             json: {
                 test: 'test'
             }
         });
     }, 500);

     return deferred.promise;
 };
 ```

 This controller is easier to test because you only have to mock the request.
-To facilitate development in general, the controller should always return promises.
+Controllers should always return promises.

 ### Result